Did you catch the mistake on the Madden 24 cover?

 Here’s hoping EA Sports hasn’t sent the images off the printers just yet.
 They appear aware of the error: an updated version that erased part of Allen’s facemask was used as their Facebook cover photo around 4:30 p.m., and the corrected version was used in subsequent promotional social media posts.

-If a limited run of Madden games are produced with the glitch cover, perhaps they’ll become valuable collectables, like baseball error cards.
+If a limited run of Madden games are produced with the glitch cover, perhaps they’ll become valuable collectibles, like baseball error cards.